 This means that you can adjust what objects are above / beneath each other.

-#15.
-The Animation Painter
+15. Animation Painter Shortcut

-This also works for drawing other shapes.
+NOTE: This also works for drawing other shapes.
 For example, if you want to draw in a perfect square, just hold the shift key as you draw in a rectangle.
 The same goes for a perfect circle.

-These shortcut keys are better than using the font size dropdown because you can increase or decrease the font size whatever mode or tab you are in.
+These shortcut keys are better than using the font size drop own because you can increase or decrease the font size whatever mode or tab you are in.
 For example, if you are in the Slide Show tab, you can make the font size bigger or smaller without having to go to the Home tab.

 What’s great about this shortcut is that it also works in Microsoft Word and other Office programs.